datalad-handbook/book/docs/basics/101-105-install.rst

    option is necessary to not only install the dataset, but also *register* it automatically into the higher level *superdataset*.
 The upcoming section will elaborate on this.

-.. gitusernote:: Clone internals

-   The :command:`datalad clone` command uses :command:`git clone`.
-   A dataset that is installed from an existing source, e.g., a path or URL, is the DataLad equivalent of a *clone* in Git.

 Here is the repository structure: